envmicrobiol-ethz/Fiorito_et_al_2026/scripts/analyses/02_metagenome_MAG_processing/README.md

 - `16a_gtdbtk_R220_taxonomic_classification.sh`: assigns taxonomy to the 1,081 species-level dereplicated MAGs using GTDB-Tk v2.4.0 and GTDB release R220.
 - `16b_gtdbtk_R232_taxonomic_classification.sh`: updates the taxonomic classification of the 1,081 species-level dereplicated MAGs using GTDB-Tk v2.7.2 and GTDB release R232.
 - `17_gtdbtk_ani_rep_HQ_MAGs_R220_R232.sh`: compares the high-quality MAG subset against GTDB representative genomes using GTDB-Tk `ani_rep` with releases R220 and R232.
+- `18_coverm_mag_abundance.sh`: estimates the abundance of the 1,081 species-level dereplicated MAGs in each metagenomic sample using CoverM v0.6.1.